Updated: Sep 1

 Adapting to the manufacturing operating environment of the future

 The now, regrettably, defunct Tomcar’s decision to outsource production points the finger at the real issue that manufacturers face when defining their strategic role within an integrated supply chain.
 It is the observation that to make it as effective and efficient as it can be, the so-called ‘end to end’ process shouldn’t be treated as a process at all, rather, it should be treated as a collaborative system.
 Similarly, corporations in general can’t be defined by any one industry anymore, but rather a cross section of a variety of different industries.
 Manufacturing is a typical example of this perspective, it isn’t an industry either, it is a sector residing within a broad range of industries.
 Car manufacturing is no longer a part of an automotive industry for example, it is instead a cog in the wheel of a mobility system.
-These realities make it hard to determine where manufacturing sits within the mix of industry types and how a single corporation can optimise its profitability.
+These realities make it hard to determine where manufacturing sits within the mix of industry types, and how a single corporation can optimise its stakeholder value.
 An analysis of fertiliser and mining services company Incitec Pivot provides insight.
-As a spin off from mining services (explosives) company Orica, Incitec Pivot, in a reverse play, acquired Dyno Nobel, a competitor to Orica.
+As a spin off from mining services company Orica, Incitec Pivot, in a reverse play, acquired Dyno Nobel, a competitor to Orica.
 Incitec Pivot’s justification in making the acquisition was that “both were nitrogen-based manufacturing businesses at their core” (2).

 Had Incitec Pivot adopted the same supply system in agriculture that it offers in mining the decision to split may not have been so attractive to shareholders.
 That’s not because the added service would have increased sales income alone.
-It is also because the systemic, collaborative approach to business relationships open the opportunity for Green Shoot strategy opportunities to emerge.
+It is also because the systemic, collaborative approach to business relationships opens the door for Green Shoot strategy opportunities to emerge.
 Green Shoot strategy is defined by the SMI as a method of identifying new opportunities for growth to emerge from two areas.
 The first is the leveraging of synergies found in ‘living’ systems (as opposed to processes).
 The second is the value found in corporate collaborations which are a source of opportunity from the implementation of deliberate, disruptive strategies.
 Although different industries, the service solution for each could, in effect, be the same.

 Regaining the momentum: Strategies for Future Manufacturing